vspath/lorem-ipsum-advanced/tree_rearrangement.md

 strategic approach) and to perform TBR/SPR/NNI on this sub-tree.
 This optimized sub-tree can then be replaced on the main tree, hopefully improving the p-score.[7]

+## Tree drifting

+To avoid entrapment in local optima, a 'simulated annealing' approach can be used, whereby the

 ##